-The Petrofac Endowment Scholarship provides assistance for junior and senior students in the College of Engineering who have Students who receive a financial grant from AUS (see Financial Grant earlier in this section) and fulfill the criteria for a particular need-based endowed scholarship limited financial resources and who demonstrate academic excellence and exemplify the hallmark traits that characterize American University of

-Sharjah: honor, integrity, leadership and service to others.
+The Petrofac Endowment Scholarship provides assistance for junior and senior students in the College of Engineering who have limited financial resources who demonstrate academic excellence and exemplify the hallmark traits that characterize American University of Sharjah: honor, integrity, leadership and service to others.

 The Sheikh Khalifa Scholarship, awarded to juniors and seniors, recognizes academic excellence, leadership potential, service to community, demonstrated talent in the field of study, and participation in extracurricular and university activities.

 For information on Endowed Scholarships, see the Office of Financial Grants and Scholarships website at www.aus.edu/scholarship.